 orNotSupported

-- Message-Driven Beans may cope with Entity Beans, Session Beans, even send messages to other JMS queues.
+- Message-Driven Beans may cope with Entity Beans, Session Beans, even send messages to other JMS queues or topics

 Example (message sending)